Mtiwari27/Image-Interpreter/README.md

-# Image-Interpreter
+# VisionIQ
-Image-Interpreter is a Python Streamlit app powered by the Google Gemini model for advanced image analysis and description.
+VisionIQ is a Python Streamlit app powered by the Google Gemini model for advanced image analysis and description.
 Users can effortlessly upload images, optionally provide prompts, and receive insightful answers, making it a seamless and intuitive tool for visual data interpretation.
-The app can be accessed [here](https://Image-Interpreter.streamlit.app/)
+The app can be accessed [here](https://VisionIQ.streamlit.app/)

 ---